 In general, it's best to err on the side of caution.
 Experienced ED staff can best categorize your level of emergency once you get to the ED, which affects how quickly you will be seen.
 The following is a simple guide to how ED staff handles patients as well as some advice for how to handle situations before you get to the ED.

 ED patients are ranked as one of five levels of emergency, with level five being the most serious.

 - Level Five: The most serious level of emergency, this level can include things like cardiac arrest, heart attacks, strokes and major trauma.
 Patients suffering from a level five emergency need to be seen by a physician within minutes to minimize worsening of their condition.
 Patients should call 911 and come to the ED via an ambulance.

 - Level Four: This level of emergency also requires urgent care, usually within 20 to 30 minutes, and can include conditions like chest pain and asthma.
 Patients experiencing these kinds of emergencies should call 911 and come to the ED via an ambulance.

 - Level Three: Patients with level three emergencies have conditions like abdominal pain, vomiting, pneumonia and broken bones.
 These patients most often come to the ED by a private vehicle.

-- Level Two: Level four emergency patients can wait to receive care for several hours.
+- Level Two: Level two emergency patients can wait to receive care for several hours.
 These conditions often include things like sprains, strains and most lacerations.
 These patients are often seen by a basic care physician's assistant.